 Opening days & hours

 When asked how many days a week they were planning to open once the restrictions were lifted, the majority (68%) of salon owners answered five or six days per week.
 Another 20% of the surveyed participants said they planned to open their salons for the full week, while the minority (12%) said four or less days.
+Having a flexible online salon scheduling system can help streamline this process.

 As salons expect an influx of bookings upon reopening, 41% of the survey respondents plan to lengthen their opening hours to cope with the demand.
 Of those surveyed, another 34% see themselves doing extended hours only temporarily — namely for the first 2 to 4 weeks.
 On the other hand, 24% of the surveyed salon owners answered that they will operate their salon as per their pre-lockdown opening hours.